boazsegev/facil.io/docs/_SOURCE/0.8.x/fio-stl.md

 Sets the maximum number of memory arenas to initialize.
 Defaults to 64.

+The custom memory allocator will initialize as many arenas as the CPU cores detected, but no more than `FIO_MEMORY_ARENA_COUNT_MAX`.

 When set to `0` the number of arenas will always match the maximum number of detected CPU cores.

 #### `FIO_MEMORY_ARENA_COUNT_DEFAULT`